 Root Cause Analysis is a problem-solving technique that pinpoints the source of the problem using accurate steps and tools.
-By doing so, only the necessary steps are taken in the future to avoid the problem from recurring.
+By doing so, only the necessary steps are taken in the future to prevent the problem from recurring.
 RCA is done systematically, involving several steps such as:

 - Address the existing issue

 - Gather relevant data linked to the issue

 - Identify potential causes

 - Determine the causes that address the problem to prevent it from happening again

 - Implement necessary changes